wanikirtesh/anyMocker/README.md

 ## Conclusion

-Anymocker isn’t just a tool—it’s your API ally.
-Whether you need to mock intricate responses, validate against OpenAPI specs, or log every detail with flair, Anymocker delivers.
-Embrace the power of dynamic, responsive, and efficient API handling with Anymocker today.
+anyMocker isn’t just a tool—it’s your API ally.
+Whether you need to mock intricate responses, validate against OpenAPI specs, or log every detail with flair, anyMocker delivers.
+Embrace the power of dynamic, responsive, and efficient API handling with anyMocker today.